From use case to data space, a bottom-up data space design framework leveraging Data Products (Data in Brief article)

 The session showcased:

-• Use cases demonstrating measurable impact
+• Use cases demonstrating measurable, transferable impact across contexts.

 Reflections from EBDVF 2025